 “My best memories of the College were being in the tutorials, learning through the great books, and the spiritual life,” recalls Rev. Hildebrand Garceau, O.Praem. (’78).
 “Our chaplains were very fine spiritual guides.
 It was through their example and through the prayer life we had at the College that I really developed my vocation.”

-Having returned to the College 33 years later as a chaplain, Fr.
-Hildebrand now has the opportunity to be the same sort of mentor and influence that the late Rev. Thomas McGovern, S.J., and Msgr.
+Now serving as the College’s head chaplain, Fr.
+Hildebrand has the opportunity to be the same sort of mentor and influence that the late Rev. Thomas McGovern, S.J., and Msgr.
 John Gallagher were when he was a student at Thomas Aquinas College.

 A native of Connecticut, Fr.
 Hildebrand came to the College as a student in 1974.
 After graduating in 1978, he spent one year teaching before joining the religious community of the Canons Regular of the Immaculate Conception.
 He attended Mt.
 Angel Seminary in Oregon and was ordained to the priesthood in 1984 by Timothy Cardinal Manning, then the Archbishop of Los Angeles.
 After two decades with the Canons, however, Fr.
 Hildebrand discerned a calling to a more monastic vocation, and in 2003 received permission to transfer to the religious order of the Norbertine Fathers at St. Michael’s Abbey in Orange, Calif.